Deer Resistant Plants

 snapdragons

-zinnias (Benary's Giant; minor damage; increased nibbling in late August, especially during drought conditions when there is little to eat in the wild)
+zinnias (Benary's Giant; minor damage; increased nibbling in late August, especially during drought conditions when there is little to eat in the wild.
+Rabbits will eat!)

 Favorite Foliage Plants